italolelis/collections/README.md

 ### Conclusion ###

-Hope you've enjoy it our tour through the Collection library, if you want to see all the avaliables methods and others collections (like Stack, Queue) check our [API][1].
+Hope you've enjoy it our tour through the Collection library, if you want to see all the availables methods and others collections (like Stack, Queue) check our [API][1].

 [1]: http://easyframework.net/collections/api